 about

 Alyssa Khalifa (b.
-1996, Michigan) obtained her BFA in painting and sculpture from Aquinas College (Grand Rapids, MI) in 2019 and MFA from the Pennsylvania Academy of the Fine Arts (Philadelphia, PA) in 2022.
+1996, Michigan) is a mixed-media artist based in Philadelphia, PA.
+She obtained her BFA in painting and sculpture from Aquinas College (Grand Rapids, MI) in 2019 and MFA from the Pennsylvania Academy of the Fine Arts (Philadelphia, PA) in 2022.
 Her figurative work establishes multicultural and queer representation from an identity-based lens and gaze.

 statement